 These included studies conducted after the second world war on the baseline birth prevalence of congenital and genetic disorders, in order to enable assessment of the likely effects of radiation exposure (United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) 1977, 1982).
-The fullest analysis probably comes from a classical study based on the Hungarian National Congenital Anomaly Registry (Czeizel and Sankaranarayanan 1984), the results of which are summarised in Table 3.
+Table 2 lists the classical studies used and their scope.
+These studies are particularly valuable because data were obtained before interventions became available that can either reduce affected birth prevalence or increase ascertainment.